Zihaoliu-98/ACEDIMEEIA/README.md

 # AECDIMEEIA

-*To avoid potential plagiarism and keep confidentiality, critial documents will not be uploaded here before Jul.28

 This repository serves as a place for documentation of Project AECDIMEEIA

 Lisenced under CC-BY 4.0 and AGPL3.0.
 For private and educational uses, please feel free to clone.